BenjaminPollak/dot_files/README.md

 - Primary user account is named `benjamin`

-## For a Work Machine

-- Right now, the ansible script escalates privileges to while running.
-Manually delete the line `become: true` if running on a mac computer.

 # Postrequisites

 Install tmux plugins using `Signal` + `Shift` + `I`.

 # Testing with Docker

-Obviously you'll need docker installed.
-Then, follow the below instructions:

 1. build the docker container by running `docker build .`
 2. get the container ID by running `docker images`